rotationalio/ensign/docs/content/examples/developers.md

 			panic("could not marshal tweet to JSON: " + err.Error())
 		}

-        // Publish the event to Ensign
+        // Publish the event to the Ensign topic pub.Publish(topicID, e)
-		pub.Publish(e)

         // Check for errors
         if err = pub.Err(); err != nil {